-Place your Ship at Harbor, remove all . and move any O on it to your Treasure chest.
+Place your Ship at Harbor, remove all .
 Set your Ship to Mercantile mode with its Sails set to 0.

-If another player was the cause of your Ship sinking (they inflicted the 5th low via a battle, a Garrison, or an ability on a card), that player gains the O you lost rather than them being put into the supply.
+If another player was the cause of your Ship sinking (they inflicted the 5th via a battle, a Garrison, or an ability on a card), that player gains the O you lost rather than them being put into the supply.
 That player places the O directly into their Treasure chest.

 There are 9 Achievements in the game, depicted along the top of the Harbor board.
-At any point on your turn, if you meet the requirements of an Achievement, immediately place 1 of your Achievement markers on the space to indicate you have completed that Achievement.
+If you meet the requirements of an Achievement, immediately place 1 of your Achievement markers on the space to indicate you have completed that Achievement.
 Multiple players may gain the same Achievement.